lmagyar/prim-ctrl/README.md

 But in case of Tailscale, it is a real battery and mobile network data drain when not used, local and remote start/stop is de facto very useful.

 With the help of this script you can sync your phone with eg. your home NAS server whereever your phone is on a WiFi network - or even on cellular.
-Your phone doesn't have to be on the same LAN to make zeroconf working when you have alternative access through VPN.
+Your phone doesn't have to be on the same WiFi to make zeroconf working when you have alternative access through VPN.
+But VPN can help even if the phone is on the same WiFi as eg. your laptop, but due to networking restrictions they can't access each other directly (eg. hotel or airport WiFi).

 See my other project, https://github.com/lmagyar/prim-sync, for bidirectional and unidirectional sync over SFTP (multiplatform Python script optimized for the Primitive FTPd SFTP server).